notaryproject/specifications/scenarios.md

 1. There should be a means to warn about and/or stop future container deployments that were built using this server.

 #### Scenario 7.4: A Crypto Algorithm Is Deprecated
 A weakness is discovered in a widely used cryptographic algorithm and a decisions is made to deprecate its use in favor of one or more newer algorithms.
-It should be possible to migrate smoothly to the new algorithm(s), despite the fact that adoption by developers will adopt the new signing algorithm(s) piecemeal.
+It should be possible to migrate smoothly to the new algorithm(s), despite the fact that developers will adopt the new signing algorithm(s) piecemeal.

 **Implications of this requirement:**
 1. There must be a means to support using multiple different cryptographic algorithms of varying types.
 The client and server must be able to use them in coordination, without requiring a "flag day" where everyone swaps over.